Safety Assessment of Xenobiotics and Biotechnological Products

 Study plan rules

-- STUDENTS HAVE TO CHOOSE OPTIONAL COURSE FOR 8 CREDITS.
+- STUDENTS MUST CHOOSE AN OPTIONAL COURSE OF 8 ETCS.

-These will be chosen freely among all courses provided by the University of Milan if they are consistent with the educational project, after consulting the Study Programme committee.
-As alternative, the student can also choose the Laboratory of Risk assessment 8 CFU.
+These will be freely chosen among all courses provided by the University of Milan if the are compatible with the educational project, after consulting the Study Programme Committee.
+As an alternative, the student can also choose the Laboratory of Risk assessment 8 ETCS.
 This laboratory aims to deepen the theoretical and practical aspects of the research topic of the thesis and it will be agreed with the thesis tutor.

 - TO OBTAIN THE DEGREE, STUDENTS HAVE TO ACQUIRE AN ADDITIONAL 3 CREDITS (OTHER ACTIVITIES).

-More information in the "Study plan definition and submission for approval" above.
+More information in the "Study plan definition and submission for approval" and in "Language and Computer skills" above.

 Learn more